vaidex/EFCAT/README.md

 # EFCAT
-A simple tool for your entity framework core project.
+A simple tool for your sql entity framework core project.

+## Features
+ - Multiple Primary Keys
+ - Easier Foreign Columns
+ - Attribute Validation (Min, Max, Pattern, ...)
+ - Uniqueness
+ - Automatic Encryption
+ - Data Types (Documents, Images, ...)

 ## Usage
 First of all, to implement EFCAT you need to change the dependy of your DBContext from DbContext to DatabaseContext.